BasisResearch/millipede/README.md

                      /\/\/\/\/\/\/\/\/\/\ `---
 ```

-millipede is a PyTorch-based library for Bayesian variable selection that can be run on both CPU and GPU and
+millipede is a [PyTorch](https://pytorch.org/)-based library for Bayesian variable selection in generalized
+linear models that can be run on both CPU and GPU and that
 can handle datasets with numbers of data points and covariates in the tens of thousands or more.

 ## What is Bayesian variable selection?